webstman/cloudflare-docs/content/workers/languages/typescript/_index.md

 npx wrangler types --x-include-runtime
 ```

-This will generate a `runtime.d.ts` file and (by default) save it to `.wrangler/types/runtime.d.ts`.
+This will generate a `d.ts` file and (by default) save it to `.wrangler/types/runtime.d.ts`.
 You will be prompted in the command's output to add that file to your `tsconfig.json`'s `compilerOptions.types` array.

-If you want to commit the file to git, you can provide a custom path, e.g.:
+If you would like to commit the file to git, you can provide a custom path, e.g.:

 ```bash
 npx wrangler types --x-include-runtime="./types.d.ts"